Announcing the 2021 Pulitzer Center Poetry Contest!

 - How does the speaker of the poem express personal connection to the subject matter?

-Why do you think Quiñones chose to construct this poem as a pantoum?
+- Why do you think Quiñones chose to construct this poem as a pantoum?
+(Why do you think he chose to repeat some lines from the poem in a pattern?)

 4. Read Quiñones's commentary on the poem: